How to Install CH340 Driver on Windows

 Step 2: Installing The Driver

-After downloading the driver, open it and click Install.
+After downloading the driver, follow these steps:

-Note: In some cases, you may need to reset Windows after the driver installation is complete.
+Installation Note: After successful installation you should see a success message.
+In some cases, you may need to restart Windows after the driver installation is complete.

-Step 3: Checking Correct Driver Installation In Device Manager
+Step 3: Checking Correct Driver Installation in Device Manager

 If your driver has been installed correctly, and if you connect your board to a computer, then you can see its name and port number in the Port section.
 For example, my Arduino board is connected to COM7.

-Step 4: Checking Correct Driver Installation In Arduino IDE
+Step 4: Checking Correct Driver Installation in Arduino IDE

 Open the Arduino IDE software.
 Go to the Tools menu and from the Port section, select the port number appropriate port that your board is connected to.
 Note that this port number must be the same as the number you saw in the previous step.